jobrouter/typo3-data/Documentation/commands.rst

    [WARNING] 2 out of 6 transfer(s) had errors on transmission

 Other transmissions are not affected by an error in one transmission.
-According to your :ref:`logging configuration <configuration-extension>`, the error is also logged.
+According to your :ref:`logging configuration <configuration-logging>`, the error is also logged.

 .. note::